Musubi-ai/Musubi/README.md

 ```

 # Usage
-In Musubi, the overall crawling process can be generally splitted into two stages: link-crawling stage and content-crawling stage.
-In the link-crawling stage, Musubi extracts all links in the specfied block in the website.
-For link-crawling stage, musubi furnishes four main crawling methods based on the format of website to extract the links of news, documents, and blogs: scan, scroll, click, and onepage.
-Next, the corresponding text content of each links are crawled and transformed into markdown style.
+In Musubi, the overall crawling process can be generally split into two stages: the link-crawling stage and the content-crawling stage.
+In the link-crawling stage, Musubi extracts all links in the specified block on the website.
+For the link-crawling stage, Musubi provides four main crawling methods based on the website format to extract links of news, documents, and blogs: scan, scroll, click, and onepage.
+Next, the corresponding text content of each link is crawled and transformed into markdown format.

 ## Key usage
 To crawl website contents, you can easily use `pipeline` function: